Great Northern (indie band): Sleepy Eepee (2008)

 The EP originally was written and recorded before "Trading Twilight For Daylight", but was re-released with new artwork by Ryan Coscia and released to stores March 18, 2008.
 Sleepy Eepee was originally recorded between 2003 and 004 at The Ship.

 Remind Me Where The Light Is and acting (2009)

 On April 28, 2009, the band released their second studio album entitled Remind Me Where the Light Is.
 Wishing to do things differently, Great Northern worked with new producers.
-“We took a lot more risks by entering uncomfortable territory that wasn't touched on the last record,” Bixler says.
-“We dug deeper into the unpleasant, which helped us to find the beauty.”
+"We took a lot more risks by entering uncomfortable territory that wasn't touched on the last record," Bixler says.
+"We dug deeper into the unpleasant, which helped us to find the beauty."
 Rachel Stolte and Solon Bixler also had supporting roles in the film Etienne!, released in 2010.

-2010–present
+2010–2022

 On September 8, 2010, the band posted via Twitter that for the past three months they have been in the studio recording their third album.
 As of February 2012, work on the album was still in progress.